stern/stern/README.md

 ### Log level verbosity

-You can configure the log level verbosity by the `--verbose` flag.
+You can configure the log level verbosity by the `--verbosity` flag.
 It is useful when you want to know how stern interacts with a Kubernetes API server in troubleshooting.

-Increasing the verbosity increases the number of logs. `--verbose 6` would be a good starting point.
+Increasing the verbosity increases the number of logs. `--verbosity 6` would be a good starting point.

 ## Examples: